spincaloritronics/spincaloritronics.github.io/index.md

 # Visa

-- As of the new visa policies effective during Dec.
-1, 2023 - Nov.
-30, 2024, travellers with passports from France, Germany, Italy, The Netherlands, Spain, and Malaysia can enter China without visa.
+- Under the [new visa policy](https://english.www.gov.cn/news/202311/24/content_WS656067a2c6d0868f4e8e196d.html), from Dec.
+1, 2023 to Nov.
+30, 2024, holders of ordinary passports from France, Germany, Italy, the Netherlands, Spain and Malaysia may enter China visa-free for business, tourism, visiting relatives and friends and transit for no more than 15 days.
 - For visa related issues, such as the official invitation letter, please contact workshop assistant Ms. Nan Jin (Tracy), jinnan [at] ucas.ac.cn.
 - In some cases, a hotel reservation might be needed for visa application.
 If so, we recommend you to make a reservation with free cancellation policy on [booking.com](https://www.booking.com/), and cancel it after printing.